 Real estate has been an ‘essential service’ throughout the declared state of emergency.
 Advertising an Open House or showing tenanted properties was not permitted.

-In the past few weeks, we have been seeing a somewhat expected increase in the reported daily numbers for Covid -19 infection in the province.
-As we head into the Fall the opportunity to go outside to socialize and unwind will disappear along with the sidewalk seating that has been proliferating throughout the restaurant business.
-With cold and flu season on its way, it will be more important than ever to prioritize safety when working with sellers and buyers this Fall.
+As 2020 came to a close, we saw a somewhat expected increase in the reported daily numbers for Covid -19 infection across Canada.
+B.C. seems to be mahanging to keep numbers under control.
+As we head into the spring, the opportunity to go outside to socialize and unwind along with the sidewalk seating that has been proliferating throughout the restaurant business is still moths away.
+While the arrival of a vacine is great news, the reports of new varients that seem to spread more easily, means it continues to be important to prioritize safety when working with sellers and buyers this winter and spring.

 Not much has changed in recommended practice in this regard since ‘Phase III’ of the guidelines from the public health folks.